Best Spark Plug Gap Tools: Properly Adjust Your Spark Plug Gap

 Re-gap your spark plug with these top spark plug gap tools

 The spark plug gap is where the discharge that ignites the engine’s air-fuel mixture comes from.
-Your factory spark plug may come preset by the manufacturer, but you need to gap most of the aftermarket replacements.
-Our buying guide will give you some of the best spark plug gap measuring tools that will help you get the correct gap size.
+Your factory spark plug may come preset by the manufacturer, but you need to gap most aftermarket replacements.
+Our buying guide includes some of the best spark plug gap measuring tools that will help you get the correct gap size.

 Why Buy A Spark Plug Gap Tool?

 - Achieve better spark plug performance.
 The size of the gap of a spark plug determines its firing performance.
 The gapping tool will help you manually open the gap to the exact factory measurement recommended in your owner's manual.
 That way, you boost the efficiency of the spark plug in putting out a large enough spark to ignite the air and fuel mixture in your engine.

 - Correctly gap your new spark plug.
 Your original spark plug may come pre-gapped by the manufacturer.
 These plugs have a designated ignition gap, heat range, and torque that works for your engine.
 A new spark plug may not have the same gap size, and if you install it with a smaller or larger gap, you may notice a significant decline in your engine’s performance.